Revitalising shop fronts

 In June 2007, whilst on a trip to Washington DC, the then Minister for Social Development Margaret Ritchie visited the 'ReStore DC' programme and later announced the development of a Northern Ireland pilot version in June 2008.
 The Northern Ireland version of the ReStore initiative commenced with the launch of the ReStore Castle Street (Belfast) pilot in December 2008.
 The pilot initiative was hugely successful and made a real difference to trading in the area and the urban street scape.

-The aim of the ReStore, (now known as revitalisation) programme is to provide targeted technical and funded assistance to revitalise neighbourhood commercial districts and small businesses in targeted areas of need across Northern Ireland.
+The aim of the Revitalisation programme is to provide targeted technical and funded assistance to revitalise neighbourhood commercial districts and small businesses in targeted areas of need across Northern Ireland.
 The Department's aim is to support existing traders in the development of their businesses, provide financial support to develop a unique brand for each pilot area selected, promote the area as a destination for shoppers and improve the attractiveness of shop frontages.

 When designing the local project it was felt that including the removal of shutters was a hugely important, in order to work towards alleviating the image of 'Shutter City'.
 In the first pilot year of the project, £266,000 was spent on Spencer Road, Bank Place and Union Hall Place.